kubernetes-sigs/gateway-api-inference-extension/docs/proposals/006-scheduler/README.md

 ## Summary

-This proposal defines the inference gateway scheduler subsystem and constrains its scope.
-The scheduler is responsible for determining which endpoints the load balancer should route requests to.
-Future proposals may extend its scope.
+The inference gateway leverages insight into the anticipated cost of a request and a dynamic capacity model of the backend to achieve higher utilization and more predictable response latency than random balancing can achieve.
+It should accomplish this over multiple optimization dimensions including, but not limited to:
+ - prompt length
+ - anticipated output length
+ - current traffic distribution
+ - available backend kv-cache
+ - workload latency objective
+ - anticipated savings from prefix cache aware routing
+ - heterogenous accelerator performance
+ - backend topology (such as prefill disaggregation or different model server tuning).

+ This unified model can better serve diverse workloads on shared models with fewer accelerators as it is reactive to current traffic rather than defined up front.
+The scheduler selects endpoints on these optimization dimensions, effectively acting as the enforcement of these decisions.

+This proposal defines this *scheduler* subsystem and clearly defines scope, with the possibility of extending scope via future proposals.

 ## Goals

 - The scheduler should be reasonably fast - decide request mapping to endpoints within O(10ms) on average
 - The scheduler should be effective - requiring little configuration out of the box to get great performance
 - The scheduler should be maintainable - new in-tree features should compose cleanly
-- The scheduler should be forkable - downstream consumers should expect some stability of interface
+- The scheduler should be extensible - downstream consumers should expect some stability of the code interface
-- The scheduler should be educatable - extending the [model server protocol](../003-model-server-protocol/) with new metrics or adding a new source of data should be minimally invasive
+- The scheduler should be enrichable - extending the [model server protocol](../003-model-server-protocol/) with new metrics or adding a new source of data should be minimally invasive
-- The scheduler should be replaceable - the reference endpoint picker implementation should support delegating scheduling decisions per pool to an alternative **replacement scheduler**
+- The scheduler should be pluggable - the reference endpoint picker implementation should support build time plugins, through a clearly defined interface, or fully delegating scheduling decisions per pool to an alternative **replacement scheduler**

 ## Non-Goals

 - Dynamic reconfiguration of the reference scheduler algorithms at runtime
-- Being a general scheduler framework for load balancing
+- Being a general scheduler framework for any type of load balancing besides inference
 - Determining the characteristics of the underlying model servers and hardware

 ## Proposal

+### Definitions

+#### Scheduler

+The 'scheduler' as referred to in this proposal, and repo, is the subsystem that operates _after_ any queuing mechanism, and is the algorithm that actuates on the different optimization dimensions & model server data, selecting the endpoint that best serves the workload and best consumes the underlying compute capacity.

+Any reference to scheduler performance is scoped to this subsystem & not the EPP as a whole.

+#### Saturation

+As model servers accrue requests to compute in the batch, the latency of each batch cycle increases, and so the latency of a single request also will increase.
+This increase in latency also increases throughput (serving multiple requests in parallel).

+Saturation defines the point at which the latency/throughput tradeoff is no longer efficient.
+For the scope of inference gateway, and this proposal, we will define 2 saturation definitions:
+- Hard Saturation - the model server is completely at capacity, and requests will now be queued and/or evicted.
+- Soft Saturation - a saturation limit dictated by the latency sensitivity of the workloads using it.
+  - i.e. if a model server is saturated to a point that all requests sent to it will not achieve the latency SLO, and so those requests (and the model server), can be considered in an 'unusable' state.

+Subsequent designs will expand on this work.

+#### Request Cost

+The 'cost' of an inference request is simply the amount of resource(s) the request will consume.
+In the context of this proposal, the resource(s) considered are the GPU mem & GPU compute time, usually in terms of *saturation* of the model server.
+- Ex: This 200 token prompt that has no prefix cache hit is projected to have 456 output tokens and so will take up X amount of GPU memory, and should take ~Y time to complete, and so will contribute to the saturation of model server Z for that Y time.

 ### Personas